 This time was hard on the people because they had no permanent homes, and their villages kept getting forcibly relocated by settlers.
 Forced homelessness and loss of traditional foods created extreme hardships.
 The main source of food was wild game, fish and shellfish, which the people gathered themselves, but in 1910, state law required a license to fish; tribal members, however, could not obtain a license because they were not U.S. citizens.
 In 1924, Congress passed the Indian Citizenship Act, making all Indians born in the U.S. citizens, but fishing continued to be restricted by the state.

 In 1934 the Indian Reorganization Act passed, but it took until 1937 for the Klallam to obtain 327 acres of land in the Elwha Valley.
 This was only for 14 families, and many families remained landless.
-The purpose of acquiring the trust land in 1937 was to establish a reservation, but federal recognition didn’t happen until 1968.
-After becoming federally recognized the reservation was proclaimed, running water was available in 1969 on the reservation, and in the early 1970s, electricity also became available.
+The purpose of acquiring the trust land in 1937 was to establish a reservation, which was proclaimed in 1968.
+Running water was available in 1969 on the reservation, and in the early 1970s, electricity also became available.
 In 1971 the court case U.S. v.
 WA was heard in Seattle.